 Various after school activities in physical education are offered, the nature of which depends on student interest and involvement.
-Check the current Physical Education Handbook.
+(Check the current web site).
 In addition, various fun run activities such as the annual Pumpkin Run and the Traut Track Ten are held.
 Parent participation is encouraged and necessary to organize and run these fun events.